libertyernie/CrosspostSharp/README.md

 Use the "Sign In" button in Tools -> Options to launch a browser window, which will let you sign into Tumblr using OAuth.
-Once signed in, the OAuth token will be stored in DASync.json with the other settings.
+Once signed in, the OAuth token will be stored in ArtSync.json with the other settings.

-If you are already logged into Tumblr in Internet Explorer, you can right-click the Sign In button to use your existing IE session and aboid having to re-enter your username and password.

 ### Inkbunny